MicrosoftDocs/well-architected/well-architected/reliability/testing-strategy.md

 # Recommendations for designing a reliability testing strategy

-**Applies to this Well-Architected Framework Reliability checklist recommendation:**
+**Applies to this Azure Well-Architected Framework Reliability checklist recommendation:**

 |[RE:07](checklist.md)| Test for resiliency and availability scenarios by applying the principles of chaos engineering in your test and production environments.
 Use testing to ensure that your graceful degradation implementation and scaling strategies are effective by performing active malfunction and simulated load testing. |
 |---|---|